JRomIV/Cyclistic_Case_Study/cyclistic_analysis.md

     current casual riders.
 A tier membership system that would allow for weekend riders to subscribe to “Weekend-only” or “Summer-Passes” could be more appealing.
-2. Introducing a tracking system that allows riders to track distance and time themselves could “gamify” the experience.
-Its clear casual riders seek out longer rides, so the ability to share notable achievements would not only bring a natural sense of competition but a sense of community in our riders.
+2. Introducing a tracking system that enables riders to monitor their distance and time could “gamify” the experience.
+It’s evident that casual riders pursue longer rides, so the capability to share notable achievements would not only foster a natural sense of competition but also a sense of community among our riders.
 3. We can further encourage a sense of community by rewarding casual riders who use Social Media to engage with our service.
 This can be done with promotional prices or free weekend trials for those who